 We set out along the Pickerel Narrows by moonlight.
 The moon set after about a half an hour, leaving us to navigate with headlights and shoreline.
 After about two hours and 4 or 5 kilometres of canoeing in really dark conditions, we found a campsite.
 Still pumped by the incident with the bear, we set up the tarp and had a tea/coffee break.
 Neither of us could sleep, so we waited until first light.

 Information about bears and how we should act when we are in their spaces > > >.

 After drinking watery porridge for breakfast (no utensils), we decided to try to make it back to the Nym Lake start point.
-The distance was approximately 9 or 10 kilometres through Batchewaung Bay and Lake and Nym Lake.
+The distance was approximately 9 or 10 kilometres through Batchewaung Bay and Nym Lake.
 Initially, as we went through the Pickerel Narrows and Batchewaung Bays, conditions were good - a little cloudy and cool.
 By the time we got to Batchewaung Lake, however, the wind had picked up considerably and the sky was overcast.
 It was a tough pull to the island part way across.
 As we waited for better conditions, a really nasty squall came through, accompanied by a terrific lightning show and a green cloud bank.